simonhui1/CTA-TimeGuard/README.md

 ![1](./images/CTA_train.jpg)

-# Overview of Business Problem
+# Overview of Business Problem and Project

 Chicago has the second-largest transit system in the United States, and yet, it is still plagued with constant delays.
+The goal of this project is to arrive at a functioning predictive model to predict delays for commuting trains in Chicago.

 # Data Limitations